jamespost/JTPAudio_InteractiveAudioSystem/Assets/Scripts/Production Documentation/Technical Brief for Gameplay Programmer_ Project Resonance.md

                 - Spawn impact VFX (e.g., sparks, blood splatter) at the hit location.
                 - Use Object Pooling for VFX to optimize performance.
             - **Audio Feedback:**
                 - Play appropriate sound effects (e.g., bullet impact, ricochet) based on the material of the hit object.
+Always use AudioManager.PostEvent for triggering ANY audio
     3.  **Testing and Debugging:**
         - Ensure the system works seamlessly with existing Health, EventManager, and AudioManager systems.
         - Test with various object types (e.g., enemies, environment props) to verify functionality.